 Irapuato, a town in the state of Guanajuato, is particularly known not only for its bountiful strawberry fields, but also its roadside stands where you can get freshly picked berries or an impromptu treat of fresas con crema.
 Most of the roadside stands keep a cooler with crema on ice for highway travelers hankering for this sweet and simple treat.
 With only three ingredients—strawberries, cream and sugar—it’s easy to fall under this dessert’s spell.

-MAY IS NATIONAL STRAWBERRY MONTH, so I’m delighted to share this spin on fresas con crema made into popsicles.
-You’ll love them so much, I promise you’ll want to eat them all spring and summer long until you can’t get any more strawberries.
+You’ll love these popsicles so much, you’ll want to eat them all spring and summer long until you can’t get any more strawberries.

 Fresas con crema, a traditional Mexican dessert of strawberries, cream and sugar, gets a warm-weather makeover as popsicles.